kotobuki/Smart-Craft-Studio-2016/RasPi/README.md

   - Replace API_KEY with your key
   - Deploy the flow and evaluate
   - Modify the flow to get inputs from Arduino Uno via a Serial node

+### Make your AlexaPi

+1. Point your web browser to https://github.com/sammachin/AlexaPi
+2. Follow the instructions in the README

+The video, [Installing Alexa Voice Service to Raspberry Pi](https://youtu.be/frH9HaQTFL8?t=3m40s) by Novaspirit Tech, is also helpful for obtaing a set of credentials from Amazon to use the Alexa Voice service at amazon.com.
+However, [the example by Novaspirit Tech](https://github.com/novaspirit/AlexaPi) mentioned in the video is a little bit outdated, so use the original example (i.e. Sam Machin's).

 ## References